Tak783/simple-stack/README.md

 * Built with SwiftUI & UIKit using MVVM+C in an modular architecture using platfom agnostic components

 ## Priority notices:
-This is one way architect the project.
+* There are many ways to build an iOS app, this way.
 Others are possible.
-The approach depends on the company and team needs.
+* Deciding an approach depends on the company and team needs.
+This one was chosen for reasons discussed in the Architecture section.
-The approach is *not* indicative of hard preferences or style: it’s just one approach.
+* This approach chosen iss *not* indicative of hard preference or style: it’s just one approach.
 Many others are possible and viable.

 FAQ: Architecture and use of Swift Packages:
 * “could it be simpler and all live in one Xcode project without packages? ”: Yes